Siméon Denis Poisson: Career

 As a teacher of mathematics Poisson is said to have been extraordinarily successful, as might have been expected from his early promise as a répétiteur at the École Polytechnique.
-Notwithstanding his many official duties, he found time to publish more than three hundred works, several of them extensive treatises, and many of them memoirs dealing with the most abstruse branches of pure mathematics, applied mathematics, mathematical physics, and rational mechanics.
-(Arago attributed to him the quote, "Life is good for only two things: doing mathematics and teaching it.")
+Despite his many official duties, Poisson still found the time and energy to publish over 300 works on a variety of mathematical topics.
+Arago attributed to him the quote, "Life is good for only two things: doing mathematics and teaching it."
 A list of Poisson's works, drawn up by himself, is given at the end of Arago's biography.
-All that is possible is a brief mention of the more important ones.
-It was in the application of mathematics to physics that his greatest services to science were performed.
-Perhaps the most original, and certainly the most permanent in their influence, were his memoirs on the theory of electricity and magnetism, which virtually created a new branch of mathematical physics.
+His greatest services to science were performed in the application of mathematics to the study of physics.
+Some of the most influential were his memoirs on electricity and magnetism.